 Welcome to the GRECO website

-GRECO has published today its Interim Compliance Report from the Fourth Evaluation Round on...
+GRECO has made public today its fourth Interim Compliance Report of 4th Evaluation Round on...

 Ever since antiquity, corruption has been one of the most widespread and insidious of social evils.
 When it involves public officials and elected representatives, it is inimical to the administration of public affairs.
 Since the end of the 19th century, it has also been seen as a major threat in the private sphere, undermining the trust and confidence which are necessary for the maintenance and development of sustainable economic and social relations.
 It is estimated that hundreds of billions of Euros are paid in bribes every year. (more)